lilswif/Bachelorproef/README.md

     Destroys the running containers and spins up fresh ones

     **4: (re)build project**
-    You should use this action when its your first time building the vm, if you wanna run npm install or the vm crashed.
-    It will ask you if it should remove the node_modules, only type yes when you fucked up the node modules.
+    You should use this action when it’s your first time building the virtual machine, if you want to run npm install or the virtual machine crashed.
+It will ask you if it should remove the node_modules, only type yes when you messed up the node modules.

     **5: destroy project**
-    deletes the vm, but lets the repo exist on your computer.
+    deletes the vm, but lets the repository exist on your computer.
 Rebuild after running this action

     **status: rt project**
     shows if a virtual machine is running.